johnpankowicz/govmeeting-before-bfg/FrontEnd/ClientApp/src/app/about-project/sys-design/sys-design.md

 TranscribeAudio.json contains the Google Cloud Platform credentials.
 Each of other three files may contain settings for each of the other secrets. appsettings.Production.json should contain all of the setting for production.
 Whatever settings are in these file will overide those that are in Server/WebApp/app.settings.json.
 This file is inlcluded in the repository.

 If you want your local machine to have access to the Google services, you need to create a local folder "../_SECRETS in relation to where the repository is located.
 Then, for example, you can add a file "appsettings.Development.json" to it, which contains keys that you obtain from Google.
 See: [Google API Keys](home#google-api-keys)

+## extra info - to add somewhere

+Continuing improvement in the software can make the manual steps as minimal as possible.

+But democracy also needs to be something people participate in.
+The manual steps can help to bring people together in their community to achieve a common goal.

 </markdown>